The Wedding Photos Couples Regret Skipping

 A wedding gallery should read like the whole day, not just the middle of it.
 Getting ready is the opening chapter, and without it the story kind of starts halfway through.
 It also lets anyone who couldn't be in the room feel like they were there for all of it.

 So when you're building your timeline, carve out real time for this part.
 It's the first thing to get squeezed and the last thing you'd actually want to lose.
+If you want help figuring out how much to set aside for your specific day, reach out and we'll map it together.

 Your story next?